web-servers/tomcat-embedded-quickstarts/README.md

 * Clustering

 ## Other Things

-I'd also like to get these examples or some variation of them up on [Katacoda](https://katacoda.com/) in a course.
+I'd also like to get these (and more!) examples or some variation of them up on [Katacoda](https://katacoda.com/) in a course.